Relational Intelligence at Work

 Hey, it's Steve Cockram here.

-Welcome back to Relational Intelligence at Work where every Tuesday you’ll get an email directly to your inbox from either Jeremie or myself.
+Welcome to the Relational Intelligence at Work newsletter where every Tuesday you’ll get an email directly to your inbox from either Jeremie or myself.

 So let’s dive in…

 I was 36,000ft above Iceland on a 9.5 hour flight from Heathrow to Atlanta when the idea came to me.

 I’d been working on the concept of Voice archetypes for some time now but knew I had to deliver something concrete at a conference in Atlanta when I landed.